giovictor/greenville/README.md

 # Greenville College Library

 Web based library system for our capstone project.
 My very first full stack web application.
 You may use this as a demo project but I recommend not to use this as a project since the codebase is written in vanilla PHP.
 Apologies for the arrangement of files and directories.
+Has full features but not mobile responsive.

 **Test credentials for you to login and play around with the site**
 Admin login: